Skip to main content

 Tags: Spanish

 Dr. Betina Kaplan researches contemporary Latin American literature, visual culture, and film.
 She is the author of Género y violencia en la narrativa del cono sur (1954-2003), 2007.
-Latin American Works of Memory Conference- April 28-30, 2022 Conference Program
+She is currently working on a project on mapping narratives of Latin American immigrants in Athens, Georgia

 My primary area of research is language variation and change, focusing on structural phenomena in the Romance Languages.
 More generally, I investigate the forces that shape language use and the subsequent effect that these forces have on how language evolves.
 The most recent extension of this research involves analyzed data from social media for evidence of language change.
 I am also involved in work related to Spanish/Quechua contact.
 For a…

 (Ph.D.
-University of Iowa, 2010) Research (my ORCID) Effective August 2024, I have been promoted to the rank of Professor.
+University of Iowa, 2010) Research (my ORCID) I was promoted to the rank of Professor in August 2024.
 I specialize in syntax, which means that I study sentence structure and word order.
 In my research, I seek to discover insight on how language structure is represented within the human mind—in monolinguals as well as bilinguals/multi-linguals.
-I do this by focusing on a variety of constructions in language. …
+I do this by focusing on a variety of constructions in language.
+My current research…

 Pilar Chamorro's research focuses on the semantic and pragmatic contribution of temporal, aspectual, and modal expressions across languages.
 She is also interested in the semantics of plurals, the mass/count distinction, and quantification.
 She has done fieldwork on Spanish, Galician and Portuguese (Romance) since 2007, and on Malayalam (Dravidian) since 2013.
 Since 2015, she has been doing fieldwork on Tenetehára (Tupi-Guarani) in Brazil…

-I am a scholar of Spanish literature and culture.
 My research answers the question: how did religious culture shape literary themes and forms through the rise and decline of the Spanish Empire?
 Particularly I study moral theology in combination with poetry, novels, and treatises to interpret social roles and relationships.
-I recently co-edited, with Professor Dale Shuger of Tulane University, a special issue of Religions, "Theology and…
+I recently co-edited, with Professor Dale Shuger of Tulane University, a special issue of Religions, "Theology and Aesthetics in the Spanish and Portuguese Empires," which…

 Support us